fgiannetti/galera-java-client/README.md

 * **Ignoring donor nodes:** Configure this flag with `new GaleraClient.Builder().ignoreDonor(true)`.
 When this flag is enabled, donor nodes are marked as down, so you will not get connections from donor nodes.
 Default value: true

 * **Supporting custom connections:**  You can get a connection with a simple `client.getConnection()`.
+But you can also use something like `client.getConnection(ConsistencyLevel.SYNC_READ_UPDATE_DELETE, SomeElectionNodePolicy)`.
-In this case, you'll get a connection from any node and the consistency level will be the global value configured in your mariaDB wsrep_sync_wait (or wsrep_causal_reads for earlier versions).
+ If you invoke the method without arguments the consistency level will be the value set on `consistencyLevel` property of the galera-java-client.
+And if this value is null, the global value configured in your mariaDB wsrep_sync_wait (or wsrep_causal_reads for earlier versions) will be used.
+Regarding the node election policy we will use the one that was configured on `nodeSelectionPolicy` property of the client.
-But you can also use something like `client.getConnection(ConsistencyLevel.SYNC_READ_UPDATE_DELETE, true)`.
  The `ConsistencyLevel` values can change depending of the Galera versions as follows:
   * **Galera 5.5.39 - MariaDB Galera 10.0.x**
     * SYNC_OFF
     * SYNC_READS